 Diversity in the Workplace

-- Discrimination in the Workplace (2017): Provides resources for supporting employees, customers, and clients who may have been impacted by racism or discrimination.
+- Discrimination in the Workplace (2019): Provides resources for supporting employees, customers, and clients who may have been impacted by racism or discrimination in the workplace.

 - Immigrants and the North Shore Labour Market (2017): Based on 2015 data of WorkBC Client Profile, gives an at-a-glance view of immigrant demographic and the North Shore labour market.

-- Festival of Lights: Poster of celebrations across cultures.
-Created in 2017 by NSMS.
+- Festival of Lights (2017): Poster of celebrations across cultures.
+Created by Impact North Shore (formerly North Shore Multicultural Society).

-- New Years Celebrations: Poster of celebrations across cultures.
-Created in 2017 by NSMS.
+- New Years Celebrations (2017): Poster of celebrations across cultures.
+Created by Impact North Shore (formerly North Shore Multicultural Society).